harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    The docker.io/harness/helm-init-container image will be updated to use a versioned tag in a future release.

-   Timescaledb-ha uses uses versioned tag pg13-ts2.9 (for pg13, Harness uses the `ts2.9-oss-latest` image, which updates with any minor releases, currently 2.9.3 with this release).
+   Timescaledb-ha uses uses versioned tag pg13-ts2.9 (for pg13, Harness uses the TimescaleDB `ts2.9-oss-latest` image, which updates with any minor release, currently 2.9.3).

 - The `PRUNE_KUBERNETES_RESOURCES` feature flag is now disabled by default in stages and Self-Managed Enterprise Edition releases.